jdx/mise/README.md

 - setting arbitrary env vars while inside the directory
 - passing options to plugins like `virtualenv='.venv'` for [rtx-python](https://github.com/jdx/rtx-python#virtualenv-support).
-- specifying custom plugin urls
+- specifying custom plugin URLs

 Here is what an `.rtx.toml` looks like: